Message to members – Mazur v Charles Russell Speechlys: FAQs

 4. Why hasn’t CILEX told me I need practice rights before now?

-We have had regular communications with members through a range of channels including a dedicated member portal, newsletters, emails, journal articles, live and recorded webinars, and sessions at in-person events, where members have been strongly encouraged to gain their practice rights since they became available in 2014.
+We have had regular communications with members through a range of channels including a dedicated member portal, newsletters, emails, journal articles, and sessions at in-person events, where members have been strongly encouraged to gain their practice rights since they became available in 2014.

 Additionally, we launched the CILEX Lawyer eligibility checker in December 2022.
 This tool was developed to help members ensure they were operating within their authorisation.
 It has supported more than 2,300 members who have used the service to understand their responsibilities, with a number of those having gone on to obtain practice rights.
 The eligibility checker can be reviewed and updated at any time in the CILEX Lawyer and Practice Rights Hub in the myCILEX portal.